With Atlist you only pay for what you use. This is called usage pricing— and we think it's a more fair and transparent way to charge customers.

 You will be notified by email anytime you go over included views for the period.

-You can view current usage anytime in Billing.
+You can view current usage anytime in Usage.

 You will be billed every time you hit $45 in usage or at the end of your billing cycle.